AGoyal0512/AGoyal0512.github.io/_pages/about.md

 I am a first-year Computer Science Ph.D. student at the [University of Illinois Urbana-Champaign](https://illinois.edu/), co-advised by [Prof. Hari Sundaram](https://sundaram.cs.illinois.edu/index.html) and [Prof. Eshwar Chandrasekharan](http://www.eshwarchandrasekharan.com).
 I also collaborate closely with [Prof. Koustuv Saha](https://koustuv.com).
 Previously, I was an undergraduate student at the [University of Wisconsin-Madison](https://www.wisc.edu/) advised by [Prof. Hanbaek Lyu](https://hanbaeklyu.com/) and [Prof. Junjie Hu](https://junjiehu.github.io/).

 My research focuses on aligning GenAI technologies with diverse human values and exploring questions around their safe integration in social contexts.
-I also study the application of these technologies in computational understanding and governance of online communities.
+I also study the application of NLP techniques more broadly in computational understanding, modeling, and governance of online communities.
 For more details on my research interests, see [this page](/research/).
 My work is graciously supported in part by the [Cohere For AI Research Grant Program](https://cohere.com/blog/c4ai-research-grants) and the [OpenAI Researcher Access Program](https://openai.com/form/researcher-access-program/).

 Currently, I am working as a Ph.D.
 Research Intern at [Adobe Research](https://research.adobe.com/), mentored by [Dr. Apoorv Saxena](https://apoorvumang.github.io) and [Dr. Koyel Mukherjee](https://research.adobe.com/person/koyel-mukherjee/).
 My project involves exploring continual learning techniques for LLMs to enhance contextual faithfulness in generation.